MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-single-page-apps-angular-prepare-app.md

 ## Configure the settings for the application

-We will use the values recorded during the app registration to configure the application for authentication.
+We'll use the values recorded during the app registration to configure the application for authentication.
 Follow these steps:

 1. Open the `src/app/app.module.ts` file and replace the contents with the following code: